SOFIE-project/identity-authentication-authorization/README.md

 * sudo add-apt-repository "deb https://repo.sovrin.org/sdk/deb bionic stable"
 * sudo apt-get update
 * sudo apt-get install -y libindy
-* pip3 install python3-indy
-* pip3 install pyjwt
+* pip3 install python3-indy pyjwt web3

 ### Configuration
 A sample configuration file is provided at conf/sample.conf

 ### Execution from source
-From the root directory run `python3 IAA/iaa.py <configuration file>` e.g., `python3 IAA/iaa.py conf/sample.conf`
+From the root directory run `python3 IAA/iaa.py <configuration file>` e.g., `python3 IAA/iaa.py conf/iaa.conf`

 ### Dockerized version
 In order to build IAA image, execute the script `docker-build.sh`.
 Then you can run IAA using, for example,  `docker run -tid --rm -p 9000:9000 iaa`.
-You can verfiry that IAA is running properly be executing the script `tests/scripts/curl/validate_token.sh`
+You can verfiry that IAA is running properly be executing the script `examples/validate_token.sh`

 ### Usage
 The executed script creates an HTTP server that listens for REST API calls at port 9000.
 The REST API of IAA component is documented in